Kaskirbayeva/ML-model-to-predict-LOS-/README.md

   <img src="Figures/Pipeline_2.png" width="600">
 </p>

 To assess temporal generalisability, the final tuned models were additionally evaluated on an independent **2023 dataset**, held out entirely from model development and hyperparameter tuning.
-This provides an unbiased estimate of how well each model's predictive performance holds up when applied to a different time period than the one it was trained on — a key consideration given the recent introduction of the MSHI financing scheme, which may affect admission and coding patterns over time.
+This provides an unbiased estimate of how well each model's predictive performance holds up when applied to a different time period than the one it was trained on.

 ## Requirements